Got a question for Timothy Baril? Ask me anything on the contact page. Your question might be included on the list below.

 Sometimes.
 No particular genre, just whatever the mood fits.
+Often it’s either happy, uplifting music or epic stuff.
 I listen with headphones so that it blocks the world out.
 Then I actually end up blocking the music out too as i mentally focus on the writing and enter another world.
 It’s a really useful tool.

 How much of the writing process involves pen & ink versus using a computer?